ClawedCode/void-server/README.md

 | `./data` | `/app/data` | General data |
 | `neo4j_data` | Neo4j volume | Graph database |

+### Remote Access

+Access your Void Server from your phone or anywhere using [Tailscale](https://tailscale.com/):

+1. Install Tailscale on your server and phone
+2. Sign in with the same account
+3. Access via Tailscale IP: `http://100.x.y.z:4401`

+See [docs/REMOTE-ACCESS.md](docs/REMOTE-ACCESS.md) for detailed setup instructions.

 ## Features

 - **Plugin System** - Install, enable/disable, and configure plugins via UI or CLI